abheist/aws-learning/EC2/EC2.md

 > [!info]
-> Before starting, it's better to setup a billing budget alerts, check them out [[Billing#To get the alerts about the upcoming cost|here]]
+> Before starting, it's better to setup a billing budget alerts, check them out [](Billing.md#To%20get%20the%20alerts%20about%20the%20upcoming%20cost%7Chere)

 - EC2 is one of the most popular of AWS offering